Resume Writing Guide

 Pro Tip: The "So What?"
 Test

 After writing each bullet, ask yourself "So what?"
 If you can't answer with a tangible result or impact, rewrite the bullet to include one.
-Recruiters care about outcomes, not just activities.
+SHRM notes that recruiters evaluate candidates case-by-case — outcomes and context beat duty lists every time.

 Work Experience Examples by Role